muskankhedia/Revolutionize_Medicare/README.md

 ## :wrench: Technology Stack
 * **Backend** Go
 * **Front-end** AngularJS
+* **Database** JSON-db (in-memory)
 * `Deep Learning` model used to predict the success rate of a medicine with respect to a particular disease.
-* A `Block Chain` is used to store the medical history of each Patient.
+* `Block Chain` is used to store the medical history of each Patient.
+* Hosted using virtual machines deployed at `AWS cloud` at [link](http://54.237.215.120:8080) and scaled up using `Docker` and `Kubernetes`.

+## :rocket: Future Scope

+### Things to be implemented
+   [ ] Reminder of dosage of patients
+   [ ] Reminder to patient for scheduled checkup
+   [ ] Complete support for smart medicine suggestion considering `allergies` [ ] Graphical view of user Medical History
+   [ ] Vaccination tracker for newborn children
+   [ ] Feedback loop on diagnosis, thus validating both the Doctor and the medication

 ## :gem: Contributors
+Developed with :hearts: by team CodeZero.
 1. [Muskan Khedia](https://github.com/muskankhedia) - Core Developer, Maintainer
 2. [Harkishen Singh](https://github.com/Harkishen-Singh) - Core Developer, Maintainer
 3. [C. Anirudh](https://github.com/C-Anirudh) - Developer